Amazon Fire TV Stick Comparison 2023: Which Is the Best Firestick to Buy?

 Amazon’s lineup of Fire TV devices features a variety of models ranging from the Fire TV Stick Lite to the Fire TV Cube.
 To find out what differentiates these various models from each other and decide which one is the best Firestick for you, check out our full Firestick comparison.

-If you’ve ever shopped for a smart TV or streaming dongle, you know that there’s an overwhelming number of options including Google Chromecast, numerous Roku devices and arguably the most well known, the Amazon Fire TV.
+If you’ve ever shopped for a smart TV or streaming dongle, you know that there’s an overwhelming number of options including Google Chromecast, numerous Roku devices and arguably the most well known, the Amazon Fire TV (see how they compare in our Roku vs Firestick vs Chromecast guide).
 However, which is the best Firestick?
 Find out in this Firestick comparison.

 We’ll be focusing on all of the Fire TV devices — including the Fire TV Sticks, original Fire TV and the rarely seen Fire TV Cube — to see which one is best for your needs.

 - The Amazon Fire TV Stick is a great way to update an older TV so it can stream content from practically any platform.

 - Fire TV Stick models are differentiated not only by price, but also the streaming resolution and things like which HDR and sound formats you can use.